junjy/game_wof/README.md

 Challenge yourself by turning on the countdown timer!
 You will be subject to the following time limits:-
 - Guess a Consonant: 5 sec
 - Buy a Vowel: 5 sec
-- Solve the Puzzle: 15 sec
+- Solve the Puzzle: 10 sec

-After guessing each correct letter, you need to decide on your next step (Spin Wheel/Buy a Vowel/Solve the Puzzle) **within 10 sec too!**

 Definitely not for the faint of heart! ;)